just-work/celery-amqp-events/README.md

 Configuration
 -------------

-1. Set a "service name" for each service that has event handlers.
+1. Pass a unique "service name" to `Celery()` instance for each service that has event handlers (see `amqp_events.celery:events_app`).
-2. Tell celery with `imports` settings where to find event handlers.
+2. Tell celery with `imports` setting where to find event handlers.
-3. Configure broker connection and other celery settings
+3. Configure broker connection and other celery settings.
 4. Leave result backend empty - each event may have multiple consumers, event result is meaningless in this case.
 > You absolutely need to set separate name for each service that consumes